Cosmos-0118/TidyWindow/docs/settings.md

 1. **Guard Recursion**: Wrap preference applications with `_isApplyingPreferences` to prevent infinite loops.
 2. **Surface Feedback**: Every new preference should emit a clear status message when toggled.
 3. **Respect Dependencies**: When adding new PulseGuard knobs, ensure they disable gracefully when notifications are off.
+4. **Update the Manifest**: Bump `data/catalog/latest-release.json` (version, summary, URLs, hash, size) whenever a new installer ships so the in-app update card points to the right payload.
-4. **Update Documentation**: If you introduce new preferences, update this page and README to keep feature descriptions accurate.
+5. **Update Documentation**: If you introduce new preferences or update flows, refresh this page and README to keep feature descriptions accurate.

 ## Technical Notes